 Institutions are limited in the number of applications they can submit, so there is an internal selection process for ELAM.
-The internal selection process is managed by the Office for Faculty Development.
-Applications usually become available in the fall and are due in January.
+The internal selection process is managed by the Office for Faculty.
+Applications usually become available in the fall.
 If you think you may want to apply for a future ELAM program, discuss your plans with your chair early and communicate your interest to our office as soon as possible.
 Participation in the program takes significant personal and institutional commitment, which must be demonstrated during the application process.
 The information below pertains to the most recent ELAM selection process.

 What does the application entail?

 There is an internal selection process for ELAM.
 The internal process is outlined in this memo.
-The first step is a letter of intent, which is due October 9, 2017.
-Following the Duke internal selection process, the Duke applicant will submit an official ELAM application and letters of support.
+The first step is a letter of intent, which is due in October the year prior to the fellowship.
+Following the Duke internal selection process, the Duke applicant will submit an official ELAM application and letters of support, due in January of the program year.
 You can learn more about the ELAM application and preview the application questions here.
-The completed application is due in January 2018.

 Who is eligible?